 In one final review, published in October 2021 in the European Journal of Epidemiology, the researchers also confirmed a correlation between acetaminophen use during pregnancy and autism.
 Their results indicated that children prenatally exposed to acetaminophen were 19% more likely to subsequently have borderline or clinical autism spectrum disorder.

 There are also some studies that try to explain the mechanism for a possible link:

 - In a study published on 15 October 2021 in the International Journal of Molecular Science, the authors claim that metabolites of acetaminophen may have a biochemical effect on the developing fetal brain.

 - In another study published on 6 April 2021 in Behavioural Brain Research, the researchers examined the effect of acetaminophen use in rats and showed lower glutathione levels in pups.
 This may show the mechanism between acetaminophen use and autism.

 I went into this article thinking that this was just another “everything, including the kitchen sink, causes autism.”
 Those of us who have fought against the “vaccines cause autism” trope (vaccines are not linked to autism) are skeptical of every claim that something causes autism.

-But a review of numerous systematic reviews and meta-analyses seem to show a small, but statistically significant, increase in the risk of autism in children whose mothers took acetaminophen during pregnancy.
+But a review of numerous systematic reviews and meta-analyses seems to show a small, but statistically significant, increase in the risk of autism in children whose mothers took acetaminophen during pregnancy.
 I even tried to cherry-pick a systematic review that disputed this link, and I couldn’t find one.